aimenkhakwani/roman-numerals/README.md

 * Expected Output: Error message

 On an input of 1, 5, 10, 50, 100, 500, 1,000, program returns the roman numeral equivalent:
-* Expected Input: 1
+* Expected Input: 100
-* Expected Output: I
+* Expected Output: C

 On an input of 2-3, program concatenates the 1 symbol until it hits the target number
 * Expected Input: 2